Fraud Blocker

 The Grand Serail Beirut

-The Grand Serail is one of the most important monuments in Beirut both in terms of the importance of grandeur.
+The Grand Serail is one of the most grandiose monuments in Beirut.
 It sits in the city center, in the downtown area, in a slightly elevated position as if to overlook the rest of Beirut.
 Surrounded by armed soldiers, the Grand Serail building dates from the late 19th century and is open.
-To get there, simply go to the Al Omari Mosque and turn left, a few hundred meters further, you will arrive near the building.
+To get there, go to the Al Omari Mosque and turn left; a few hundred meters further, you will arrive near the building.

 Click for location